Canon M50 vs Olympus E-PL7

 It is notable that the M50 has a microphone port, which is missing on the E-PL7.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL7 was succeeded by the Olympus E-PL8.
+Both the M50 and the E-PL7 have been discontinued, but can regularly be found used on eBay.
+The E-PL7 was replaced by the Olympus E-PL8, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon M50 better than the Olympus E-PL7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS M50:

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.